-Carrying an open container in public is against the law in Ohio.
+Carrying an open container in public is against the law in Cincinnati.
 An open container charge is a commonly occurring criminal offense that happens on a daily basis.
 During Ohio State football games tickets for open container violations are handed out routinely.

 An open container violation can be defined according to the Ohio Revised Code (ORC 4301.62) as anyone in possession of an open container of alcohol if any of the following situations are applicable: